Corruption in China: Effects

 On the other hand, it is argued that corruption can bring benefits, and thus frown on anticorruption efforts for three reasons: rooting out corruption may lead to excessive caution; corruption may act as a "lubricant" to "loosen up" the bureaucracy and facilitate commercial exchanges; and thirdly, corruption is a necessary trade-off and inevitable part of the process of reform and opening up.
 Proponents argue that corruption helps allocate power to officials, perhaps even enabling the rise of a "new system" and acting as a driving force for reform.

 A third argument is that corruption should not be understood simplistically as being either "good" or "bad."
 Political scientist Yuen Yuen Ang argues that all corruption is harmful, but different types of corruption harm in different ways.
 The defining type of corruption in China, according to her, is called "access money," exchange-based corruption among elites (for example, massive graft).
 She compares such corruption to steroids: "steroids are known as 'growth-enhancing drugs,' but they come with serious side effects."
 In an interview with The Diplomat, Ang said, "The right way to understand China's economy is that it's not just a high-growth economy, but also an imbalanced and unequal economy.
 This reflects the prevalence of access to money."
-Academic Lan Xiaohuan distinguishes between (1) predatory corruption like extortion or bribery, which impair property rights, and (2) cronyism, which can coexist with economic growth for a time but which, over the long term, impairs or distorts economic development.
+Academic Lan Xiaohuan distinguishes between (1) predatory corruption like extortion or bribery, which impairs property rights, and (2) cronyism, which can coexist with economic growth for a time but which, over the long term, impairs or distorts economic development.